MontrealCorpusTools/PolyglotDB/docs/source/concepts.rst

 The data in a PolyglotDB corpus is structured as an annotation graph.
 Each node in the graph represents a linguistic object (annotation).
-These nodes are organized in a precendence relationship in time (in the above example XXX follows YYY).
+These nodes are organized in a precedence relationship in time (in the above example XXX follows YYY).

 HIERARCHICAL PICTURE NEEDED